pjgrace/model-interop/docs/userguide.md

 for some API failed and another if authorization was successful.
 Then you can set the success attribute for the failing end state to **false** and explain in the test report that the reason is **authorization failure** using JSON format, for example.
 For our case, just set the **success** attribute to **true** and leave the test report empty.

 ![Adding end node data][screenshot-25]

 * **Breaking from the loop**
-In order to break from the loop we need to create a guard transition, which will include a **counter** guard function.
+In order to break from the loop we need to create a test transition, which will include a **counter** test function.
 So we create a transition from the **Loop** node to the **End** node.
-By clicking on it, we see the form for adding guards again.
+By clicking on it, we see the form for adding tests again.

 ![Adding the last transition][screenshot-26]

-Here, we add only one guard rule, which is to break the loop after a number of iterations.
+Here, we add only one test rule, which is to break the loop after a number of iterations.
-For the guard description type **Index**, choose **counter** for guard function and for guard value type **5**.
-Then click **Add guard** and we are done with this step.
+For the test description type **Index**, choose **counter** for test function and for test value type **5**.
+Then click **Add Test** and we are done with this step.

 ![Adding counter guard][screenshot-27]

 #### Saving your interoperability model
 The next step is to save our new model into an xml file.
 From the icons under the toolbar, click on the save icon.
 Then choose a location to save your model to.

 ![Saving your pattern][screenshot-42]

 #### Executing the interoperability test
-So far we managed to create an interoperability pattern, which can be used for interoperability and compliance testing for the [**Fixer**](http://fixer.io) API.
+So far we managed to create an interoperability model, which can be used for interoperability and compliance testing for the [**Fixer**](http://fixer.io) API.

 Now let's use this model and run the test.

 First, we need to verify that our model is correct.
 From the icons on the top of the tool (under the toolbar) click the green tick icon.

 ![Pattern verification][screenshot-28]

 You should see a message whether your pattern is verified as correct.
 For our example, we should get a valid pattern message.
 If you get an error message, please go through the tutorial above and find out what's wrong.

 ![Pattern verification message][screenshot-29]

 Now, in order to run the test, click the test icon next to the verification icon.

 ![Run test icon][screenshot-30]

 You should see a dialog to choose the running mode: **execution mode** is the mode, which runs the test directly, while **step-by-step mode** waits the user to click on the arrow icon in order to continue to the next step.

 ![Choosing running mode][screenshot-31]

 For now choose execution mode.
 You should see the **Test report panel** and a lot of text output.
 This is basically the interoperability report generating a message for all covered steps in the test and all evaluated guards.
 You should see the last message being **_End node reached --> Interoperability Testing Complete_**, which means that the **Fixer** API is compliant with the model we created and the test is successful.

 ![Running the test][screenshot-32]

 Before showing you how to execute the test in step-by-step mode, we are going to introduce you to another feature of the tool - using previous states data.
 It is possible to use data returned in previous states as a guard value for another state.
 Click on the graph icon, which returns you to the graph view of the model